 First, we asked patients who have participated in a clinical trial about their motivations and why they decided to participate.
 The results show that more than one-third (37 percent) of patients chose to enroll in clinical trials with the greater good in mind: to help others and advance research.

 Next, we asked clinical trial participants to rate their experience in the trial.
 The survey showed that 68 percent of patients rated their experience in the trial as “very positive.”
 And 78 percent of respondents said they were “very likely” to participate in another clinical trial.
 In addition, 61 percent said they were “very likely” to recommend that a friend or family member participate in a trial, and another 23 percent were “somewhat likely” to make this recommendation — for a total of 84 percent.

 Finally, we asked how those who had chosen to participate in a clinical trial how they found out about their trial.
-Most (41 percent) found out about the trial through an advertisement.
-Of those who saw ads, 35 percent saw the ad through social media, and another 18 percent saw the ad online.
+Most (34 percent) found out about the trial from their doctor, and 26 percent found the trial through an advertisement.
+Of those who saw ads, 13 percent saw the ad through social media, and another 16 percent saw the ad online.
 Only 2 percent heard about the clinical trial from another patient.

 So here is a group of patients that is inspired to help others, motivated to advance research, and reports positive experiences in clinical trials.
 They are not only willing to go through the process again, but also are overwhelmingly willing to recommend that their friends and family participate in a trial.
 Yet almost none of them heard about a trial from another patient.